Hallow, Worcestershire: Parish church

 Until 1876 Hallow was a chapelry of Grimley.
 Hallow's original chapel of ease was demolished in 1830 and replaced by a modest Georgian chapel on a new site about 300 yd south-east of the old one.

 In 1867 the second chapel was demolished and building began of the present Church of England parish church of Saint Philip and Saint James.
 It was designed by W.J.
 Hopkins and completed in 1869.
 Hallow was made a separate parish in 1876.
 The bell tower with its 150 ft high broach spire were added in 1879.

 The church is W.J.
 Hopkins' most notable work.
-The nave and clerestorey are of four bays and are flanked by north and south aisles.
-The clerestorey is supported by flying buttresses and, like a number of Hopkins' works, has round windows.
+The nave and clerestory are of four bays and are flanked by north and south aisles.
+The clerestory is supported by flying buttresses and, like a number of Hopkins' works, has round windows.
 The chancel and its arch are impressively high.
-17th and 18th century memorial tablets from the old chapel were preserved and are mounted in the new church.
+17th- and 18th-century memorial tablets from the old chapel were preserved and are mounted in the new church.

 The old chapel had three bells in 1552 and five in 1740.
 A 16th-century bell from the old chapel hung in the new church until 1900, when a new peal of eight bells cast by John Taylor & Co of Loughborough was hung in the tower.

 Notable people

 Colonel William Careless, who preserved the life of Charles II by hiding him in the Royal Oak (1651), was resident in Hallow during the 1680s.

 The manufacturer and philanthropist William Morris (1877–1963), the future Viscount Nuffield, was born in Hallow and baptised at SS Philip and James.

 The diplomat, archeologist, explorer and historian Stewart Perowne was born in Hallow in 1901.

-Sir Charles Bell (1774–1842) died in Hallow en route from Edinburgh to London and is buried in the churchyard.
+The distinguished physician Sir Charles Bell (1774–1842) died in Hallow en route from Edinburgh to London and is buried in the churchyard.